 Reasonable for the role and location and of course approved by people who don't have a conflict of interest (i.e., not decided by the paid person themselves).

-That means that if your founder is also the executive director and treasurer and they're paid - expect extra IRS scrutiny.
+That means that if your founder is also the executive director and treasurer and they're paid, expect extra IRS scrutiny.
 Be ready to explain how salaries are set and approved.

-Program Descriptions That Don't Suck
+Program Descriptions That are Not Fantasies

-When describing what your nonprofit does, don't just say, "We help people."
+When describing what your nonprofit does, don't just say, "We help people".

 Say something like:

-"We operate a weekly meal delivery service for 75-100 home-bound seniors in Springfield."
+We operate a weekly meal delivery service for 75-100 home-bound seniors in Springfield.

-The of course be specific: numbers, schedules, locations, and logistics.
+Then of course be specific in your narrative description of your activities: numbers, schedules, locations, and logistics.
 This shows you've thought through the program, and it's not just a vague idea.
 Don't forget the percentage of time and resources allocated to each of your programs.
-If you miss the percentage, I promise you that you will get a letter from the IRS.

 Ready to Pay the $600 Filing Fee?